 Wiley is experimenting with making it easier for you to share your research, directly on ResearchGate.
 After a successful 18-month pilot with ResearchGate, we are expanding our partnership to include syndication for 380 titles, making your published research easily available where your community already is.

 Learn more in the overview below:

-The journals selected for the pilot represent a wide array of disciplines and subject areas, including journals published on behalf of American Geophysical Union (AGU) and The Institution of Engineering and Technology (IET).
+The journals selected a wide array of disciplines and subject areas, including journals published on behalf of American Geophysical Union (AGU) and The Institution of Engineering and Technology (IET).

 If you published an article in one of the participating journals after January 1, 2019 (or from the year the journal became fully open access), the full-text, final version of the article will be automatically added by Wiley to the publication page on ResearchGate.
 No action is required on your part to upload the article or make it available to ResearchGate members.

 ResearchGate members can upload additional full-text versions to their publications (e.g., an accepted manuscript) in addition to the version of record provided by Wiley.
 ResearchGate members must make sure they have the necessary rights and permissions to share those versions publicly.